 NS – Energy-efficient Railway Timetabling #SWI2016

-Environmental and economic considerations urge companies to seek for better, more e-cient ways of using the available resources.
+Environmental and economic considerations urge companies to seek better, more efficient ways of using available resources.
 Energy is one of these resources, and railway systems are large consumers of electricity, indeed.
-Even the slightest improvement in the energy consumption of trains can lead to very visible eects, helping to reduce CO2 emissions and to improve the eciency of the railway system.
+Even the slightest improvement in the energy consumption of trains can lead to very visible effects, helping to reduce CO2 emissions and to improve the efficiency of the railway system.

-In this project we investigate the link between the railway timetable and the consumption of energy.
-In particular, we aim is to improve the energy eciency of the timetable.
+In this project, we investigate the link between the railway timetable and the consumption of energy.
+In particular, we aim to improve the energy efficiency of the timetable.
 We focus on the logistic aspects only; all engineering solutions are out of scope.